Tips for choosing a penetration testing company

 Does the company have adequate liability insurance?

-Companies have different requirements in setting a minimum amount for coverage for professional liability insurance.
-In our experience, many companies are comfortable with an insurance cover of $2,000,000 or 2,000,000; however, this can change depending on the contract and industry, with financial services and banks requiring significantly more coverage.
-At Blaze, we opted to have higher insurance coverage due to the requirement of enterprise customers.
+Organizations have different requirements in setting a minimum amount for coverage for professional liability insurance.
+In our experience, many are comfortable with an insurance cover of $2,000,000 or €2,000,000; however, this can change depending on the contract and industry, with financial services and banks requiring significantly more coverage.
+Here at Blaze, we opted to have higher worldwide insurance coverage of €5,000,000 due to the requirement of enterprise customers.

 4. A qualified penetration testing provider usually has a technical blog, Github, or other channels to display their technical capabilities, vulnerabilities they have found, and original cybersecurity research.